Vaeshkar/create-ai-chat-context-experimental/COMMANDS.md

 **Files created in `.ai/`:**

-- `README.md` - Overview
+- `README.md` - Overview of the knowledge base system
-- `architecture.md` - System architecture
-- `conversation-log.md` - Chat history
+- `conversation-log.md` - Chat history and key decisions
-- `technical-decisions.md` - Decision log
+- `technical-decisions.md` - Why you chose X over Y
-- `known-issues.md` - Known issues
+- `next-steps.md` - Current priorities and tasks
-- `next-steps.md` - Planned work
+- `project-overview.md` - Project context for AI assistants
-- `SETUP_GUIDE.md` - Setup instructions
+- `design-system.md` - Design patterns and conventions
-- `TOKEN_MANAGEMENT.md` - Token optimization
+- `code-style.md` - Coding standards and guidelines

 **When to use:**